 In addition to the larger-scale treatments identified in this report, the most effective wildfire hazard reduction depends largely on the efforts of individual landowners making common sense modifications to their own homes and property.
-The creation of effective defensible space and the utilization of fire resistant construction materials will significantly reduce the risk of life and property loss in the event of a wildfire.
+The creation of effective defensible space and the utilization of fire resistant construction materials will significantly reduce the threat to life and property loss in the event of a wildfire.
 When these common sense practices become the predominant model in a neighborhood the entire community benefits.

-The predominant wildfire fuels in the NFFPD are pine forests with needle litter, herbaceous plants, and woody shrubs on the forest floor under the tree canopy (timber understory fuel models; see Appendix B).
-In neighborhood margins that interface with these habitats, effective hazard reduction can be as straight forward as establishing and maintaining a defensible space around the home, and reducing home ignitability.
+The predominant wildfire fuels in the GGFPD are timber understory fuel models.
+In neighborhood margins that interface with these fuel types, effective hazardous fuel reduction can be as straight forward as establishing and maintaining a defensible space around the home in order to reduce home ignitability.
 Other priority action items should include: